Art and Poetry

 from The Winters Tale by Shakespeare, Act IV, scene II, Autolycus sings

 His broad clear brow in sunlight glow'd; On burnished hooves his war-horse trode; From underneath his helmet flowed His coal-black curls as on he rode, As he rode down to Camelot.
 From the bank and from the river He flashed into the crystal mirror, "Tirra lira," by the river

 Sang Sir Lancelot, from the Lady of Shallot by Alfred, Lord Tennyson

-The image above left shows the hand woven tapestry Tirra Lirra, by Gillian Ayres, woven by master weaver Caron Penney.
+The image shows the hand woven tapestry Tirra Lirra, by Gillian Ayres, woven by master weaver Caron Penney.